Skip to main content

 • “While the campaign has potential, the artwork and soundtrack are neat and the gameplay is phenomenal, the negatives tremendously hurt this game.”

 The monetization aspect of the game revolves around managing a TV network, where players must buy or produce content, secure advertising contracts, and optimize viewership to maximize revenue.
-While the system presents a challenging and engaging experience, players often find it difficult to meet specific advertising conditions and manage multiple shows simultaneously.
-Overall, the monetization mechanics add depth to gameplay, though they can be frustrating at times due to the competitive nature of securing ads and managing resources.
+While the challenge of meeting specific advertising conditions adds depth to the gameplay, it can also be frustrating, particularly when juggling multiple shows and managing resources.
+Overall, the system encourages strategic planning and competition, but may require patience due to its complexity.

 • “Omg how it's hard to make money on advertisement because the guys who give you it lay down conditions like we will give you money only if 400,000 goths will see our advertisement.”